 Handmade Gift Projects

-Materials: Loofah soap bars, bath sachets, small loofah scrubber, basket or box, tissue paper, ribbon, gift tag
+Materials: Loofah soap bars, bath sachets, small loofah scrubber, basket, tissue paper, ribbon

 - Make 1-2 matching bath sachets with dried herbs